Skip to main content

 safari-18-iosMozilla/5.0 (iPhone; CPU iPhone OS 18_0 like Mac OS X) AppleWebKit/605.1.15 (KHTML, like Gecko) Version/18.0 Mobile/15E148 Safari/604.1HelloIOS_18H3 via HelloIOS_18_QUIC.

 iOS Safari shares the H2 fingerprint with macOS Safari but ships a slightly different TLS extension order.
-Visible in the JA3, identical in JA4.
+The difference shows up in JA3 and disappears in JA4.

 Per-preset details

-For the static parts of any preset (UA, sec-ch-ua, header order, H2 settings), the source of truth is either the JSON in fingerprint/embedded/ (v147+) or the Go function in fingerprint/presets.go (v146 and older).
+For the static parts of a preset (UA, sec-ch-ua, header order, H2 settings), the source of truth is the JSON in fingerprint/embedded/ for v147 and newer, or the Go function in fingerprint/presets.go for v146 and older.

 import "github.com/sardanioss/httpcloak/fingerprint"